F1LT3R/multi-agent-flow/templates/CLEAN_AND_REFACTOR.md

 3. Refactor for clarity, consistency, and maintainability
 4. Run `run_node_tests` after each change to ensure nothing breaks
 5. Keep changes small and focused
+6. If refactoring breaks tests, update them to match